haditim/dotfiles/README.md

 I decided to go with [Intellimacs](https://github.com/MarcoIeni/intellimacs) keybindings.
 To enable it, install Intellimacs first with `git clone https://github.com/MarcoIeni/intellimacs ~/.intellimacs`.

 ## shell
+In Arch Linux you can change the shell with `chsh -c /usr/bin/fish`.

 ### fish
 I currently use fish as my main shell.
 It is set up to support vterm inside emacs with starship.
 My aliases and functions are also included in the config.
 If you need to move your zsh history to shell, you can use [zsh-history-to-fish](https://pypi.org/project/zsh-history-to-fish/).